-During a move, a character may either pick up an object or other terrain marker or put one down, but not both.
+During a move, a character may either pick up an object or put one down, but not both.

 17.9 Terrain Marker Values

 17.9a Terrain Marker Range Value

 A terrain marker's range value is indicated by the [BOLT] symbol.
 This is the range a character can use to target an opposing character during a RANGE Terrain Action.